maybebyte/anthesis/beets.md

 However, sometimes beets matches something very similar that isn't 100% correct.
 The release date or record label might be wrong, for instance.
-I use `-t` (timid) and go to the effort to check the URL.
-If it isn't right, I navigate to the correct release on [MusicBrainz](https://musicbrainz.org/) by clicking on *(see all versions of this release, X available)*.
+I use `-t` (timid) and load the URL in my web browser to verify that beets has selected the appropriate release.
+If not, I navigate to the correct release on [MusicBrainz](https://musicbrainz.org/) by clicking on '*(see all versions of this release, X available)*.'
 Then, I enter the ID (found in the URL) into the prompt.

 If `-t` is used consistently, consider setting the equivalent option in `config.yaml`.